 - Ecumenical Shared Ministries

-- United Methodist agencies and organizations
+- United Methodist agencies and organizations working with NCC churches

 - Agencies or organizations working in partnership with United Methodist Churches – such partnership should clearly demonstrate direct and significant connection with local church lay-member participation.